Explainable Bayesian Optimization: TNTRules (Tune-No-Tune Rules)

 \subsection{Rule Ranking and Filtering}

 The initial rule set $\boldsymbol{\rho_{all}}$ must be filtered and ranked based on their quality for producing the final explanations.
 We employ a quantitative framework to assess rule quality, focusing on localization within the optimization space and the ability to cover meaningful regions around potential solutions.
-Our evaluation integrates four metrics: \begin{enumerate} \item Coverage ($Covr$): how much a rule's antecedent covers a region within the search space relative to the total area. \item Support ($Supp$): evaluates the alignment of a rule's domain with regions containing actual data. \item Confidence ($Con$): is the ratio of Support to Coverage. \item Relevance ($Rel$): is the maximum log-likelihood derived from the GP applied to the subset of data that conforms to a particular rule.
-Let $\mathbf{l_s}$ denote the log-likelihood values for such instances, and $\mathbf{l}$ represent the log-likelihoods of the entire dataset $Rel = max_{\mathbf{l_s} \in \mathbf{l}}(\mathbf{l_s})$~\cite[Chapter 2]{Rasmussen2005-yj}. \end{enumerate}
+Our evaluation integrates four metrics: \begin{enumerate} \item Coverage ($Covr$): how much a rule's antecedent covers a region within the search space relative to the total area (algorithm line 17). \item Support ($Supp$): evaluates the alignment of a rule's domain with regions containing actual data (algorithm line 18). \item Confidence ($Con$): is the ratio of Support to Coverage (algorithm line 19). \item Relevance ($Rel$): is the maximum log-likelihood derived from the GP applied to the subset of data that conforms to a particular rule.
+Let $\mathbf{l_s}$ denote the log-likelihood values for such instances, and $\mathbf{l}$ represent the log-likelihoods of the entire dataset $Rel = max_{\mathbf{l_s} \in \mathbf{l}}(\mathbf{l_s})$ (algorithm line 16) ~\cite[Chapter 2]{Rasmussen2005-yj}. \end{enumerate}

-Coverage, Support, and Confidence are common in rule mining and computed using an empirical cumulative probability distribution~\cite{WITTEN201767}.
-While effective in measuring the quality of the generated bounding boxes, they have limitations in locating optimal solution.
+Coverage, and Support are standard in rule mining and computed using an empirical cumulative probability distribution (ECDF)~\cite{WITTEN201767}.
+While effective in measuring the quality of the generated bounding boxes, they have limitations in locating optimal solutions.
 We introduce the Relevance metric to address this limitation.
 Relevance effectively identifies regions where the GP is most likely to locate optimal solutions.